 - Remote proctoring utilizes a front-facing web camera to detect facial anomalies during the exam process.
 These images are captured and monitored utilizing the highly secure Amazon Web Services (AWS) and incorporating a Serverless Application Management (SAM) architecture.

 - How long is the video information stored?

 - All data captured during the remote proctoring session, including personally identifiable information, is deleted from all services after 30-days of completion.

 - Who has access to the stored video information?

-- Access to this information is limited to select personnel who are FBI background checked.
+- Access to this information is limited to select personnel who are background checked.

 - What other student data is stored?

 - All data is provided by the student; Students First Name, Last Name, State, and Exam Code.